roshinisanikop/asterix_and_stock_bazaar/README.md

 a for loop that sequentially issues either lookup or trade request.
 You design should be able to have **multiple client processes making concurrent requests to the server,** thereby exercising the thread pool.
 Separately, implement a special client makes periodic updates to stock prices at random times.
 This client only makes updates to prices and does not make any trades.
-You should design new gRPC call(s) for this update functionality and clearly describe it in your design doc.

 ## Part 3: Evaluation and Performance Measurement